kuentodocs/kuentodocs.github.io/franzlab/workflows/imaging.md

 **3.-** Genitalia vials and determination labels should be pinned below the photo label.

 ## Turn off the equipment
-- Make sure all computer and camera equipment are turned off.
+- Make sure all computer and camera equipment (including flashes and staking system control) are turned off.